worikgh/wGP/README.md

 A classifier is assigned to a class by evaluating a `Score` for each class and choosing the one with the highest score.

 FIXME: There is no measure of differentiation.
-How got a classifier is at telling one class from another.
+How good a classifier is at telling one class from another.

 When it classifies a case the ideal classifier will output 1 if the